Date: 27 April 2017. Buying a Big

 in my view.
 If you cannot easily get to engine components to do routine

-maintenance you won't do it.
+maintenance you will not do it.
 I can practically guarantee that the previous owner did

 not do preventative maintenance either.

 will not get done.
 I find that true in many aspects of my life.